 Friend, what is your disposition towards the injustice, immorality, corruption, or ungodliness that is staring at you where you are today?

 Evil is thriving and advancing in our society today because you have not been preaching the gospel of Christ and winning souls for Christ, exposing, rebuking, speaking out against, or taking a public stand against evil, and resisting the devil that is behind evil.

 The Lord is calling you today to rise up with your “spiritual spear” and pierce through the heart of evil in your home, office, school, church and society, just as Phinehas did.
 God will surely reward you as He rewarded Phinehas.

-The Scripture states: “Those who forsake the law praise the wicked, but such as keep the law contend with them.”
+Solomon writes, “Those who forsake the law praise the wicked, but such as keep the law contend with them.”
 (Pr.
 28:4 NKJV).